-- I will hold a live class on Zoom (although we always meet in person), record the lectures, and also upload the lecture notes to Canvas after each class. - If we are not able to meet in person (e.g., due to an unprecedented situation or a decision made by the university), then we may continue with the live classes on Zoom, as scheduled.
-Details will be always announced in Canvas.
+- I will upload the lecture notes to Canvas after each class. - If we are not able to meet in person (e.g., due to an unprecedented situation or a decision made by the university), then we may continue with the lectures as scheduled over Zoom.
+Details will be announced on Canvas. - If there is any overlap between the office hours and your course schedule, please come to talk to me after the lecture or send me an email.